Electrical Estimator Jobs in USA with Visa Sponsorship

 Are there alternatives to H-1B for electrical estimators?

 Australians can use the E-3 visa with no cap and faster processing.
 Canadians and Mexicans may qualify for TN status under the engineer category.
 For exceptional candidates, the O-1 visa is possible with significant achievements in electrical engineering or construction.
-L-1 transfers work for international electrical contractors.
+L-1 visa transfers work for international electrical contractors.

 What is the prevailing wage requirement for sponsored Electrical Estimator jobs?